usefhamed/Learn-Git/README.md

 #### A1: Setting up

+Pre-requisistes: you have installed Git on your computer, and you have a GitHub account

+1. Fork this repository to your own GitHub account.
+You can follow the instructions [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository).
+IMPORTANT!
+Make sure you UNCHECK the checkbox for "Copy the main branch only".
-1. Clone this repository on to your computer.
+2. Clone your forked repository on to your computer.
+To do this, open up git bash or another command line interface.
+Follow [these instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository), but only up to step 7.
-2. Once you have cloned it, open up git bash or another command line interface in the folder you created.
+3. Once you have cloned it, open up git bash or another command line interface in the folder you created.
 Type `git status` into your git console.
 If you are in the right place, then git should print a message like this:
 ```
 On branch main
 Your branch is up to date with 'origin/main'.